Call of Duty: Advanced Warfare: Campaign

 In 2060, Mitchell, Cormack, Ilona, and Knox (Khary Payton) infiltrate Irons' private residence in Bangkok.
-The team discovers that Danois is collaborating with Irons to produce a bio-weapon called "Manticore".
+The team discovers that Danois is collaborating with Irons to produce a bioweapon called "Manticore".
 They track and intercept a plane carrying Manticore bound for Argentina, which crashes in Antarctica.
 Gideon helps the Sentinels defeat the Atlas soldiers, allowing them to retrieve a sample of Manticore.
-They discover that the weapon is designed to attack the specific DNA of an individual and kill them; the only exceptions are Atlas members.
-The Sentinels and Gideon infiltrate and destroy an Atlas bio-weapons laboratory in Bulgaria, destroying many Manticore samples.
-With his plan revealed, Irons declares war on the United Nations General Assembly, believing that the world would be better off without wars if Atlas were in control.
-The team discovers that, despite destroying the laboratory, Irons is planning a preemptive strike on the United States via an Atlas attack in San Francisco.
-Atlas destroys the Golden Gate Bridge, trapping the United States Navy's Third Fleet in the Bay Area in an attempt to destroy them, but are stopped by Sentinel forces.
+They discover that the weapon is designed to target and kill an individual's specific DNA; the only exceptions are Atlas members.
+The Sentinels and Gideon infiltrate and destroy an Atlas bioweapons laboratory in Bulgaria, destroying many Manticore samples.
+With his plan revealed, Irons declares war on the United Nations General Assembly, blaming their constant warmongering for his son's death and believing that the world would be better off if Atlas were in control.
+The team discovers that Irons is planning a preemptive strike on the United States via an Atlas attack in San Francisco.
+Atlas destroys the Golden Gate Bridge, trapping the United States Navy's Third Fleet in the Bay Area, but is stopped by Sentinel forces.
 The United States and the rest of the world declare war on Atlas, forcing Irons to retreat to his headquarters in New Baghdad.

-In 2061, the Sentinels and the United States Army attack New Baghdad to capture Irons.
+In 2061, the Sentinels led an attack on New Baghdad to capture Irons.
 However, Atlas deploys Manticore, killing Knox and most of the troops.
 Being former Atlas soldiers, Mitchell, Ilona, and Gideon are spared.
 They and Cormack are captured and brought to an Atlas prison camp, which runs Manticore experiments on its inmates.
-The team escape the facility, but not before Irons shoots Cormack and severely damages Mitchell's prosthetic arm.
-After Cormack dies, the others discover that Irons is preparing to launch intercontinental ballistic missiles loaded with Manticore against every military base in the world.
+The team escapes the facility, but not before Irons shoots Cormack and severely damages Mitchell's prosthetic arm.
+After Cormack dies, the others discover that Irons is preparing to launch ICBMs loaded with Manticore against every military base in the world.
 Using armored battlesuits, Mitchell and Gideon launch a two-man assault on Atlas' headquarters and destroy the missiles.
 They find Irons as the other Sentinels prepare to bombard the building, but Irons disables their exoskeletons.
 Mitchell chases and tackles Irons at the edge of the building; Irons hangs onto Mitchell's prosthetic arm, but Mitchell severs it, sending Irons falling to his death.
 Gideon pulls Mitchell from the ledge, and Mitchell notes that the war against Atlas is far from over.